Miscarriage & Loss Resources

 You’ve landed on my page for miscarriage stories, pregnancy loss support, and a number of other resources to help you navigate grief and loss after miscarriage, stillbirth, and other forms of pregnancy and infant loss.

-While I don’t know your story, I imagine you’re here in search of some encouragement or validation or companionship.
+While I don’t know your story, I imagine you’re in search of encouragement or validation or companionship.
 I can tell you this with confidence: We do grieve, but not without hope.
-My aim with the resources and stories below is to help you know you’re not alone and—if you’re willing—to help you see that God can be found even in the midst of our greatest anguish.

-This page is not static; it is growing and changing all the time and includes links to blog posts and resources from me as well as those from other trusted sources.
+This page is not static; it is growing and changing all the time and includes links to blog posts and resources written by me as well as those from other trusted sources.
 I hope it serves you well.
-If you’d like to connect with our pregnancy loss community, you can find us on instagram at @ourscarlettstories where we share short stories of grief + grace + hope.

-For regular encouragement and personal letters from me, sign up for LoveNotes—my ‘secret posts’ dispatched straight to your inbox every month or two.
+For personal letters of encouragement from me, sign up for LoveNotes—my ‘secret posts’ dispatched straight to your inbox every month or two.

 Adriel’s book on miscarriage: